kathysledge/smig/docs/schema-reference/indexes.md

 ## Index types

+SurrealDB supports several index types, each optimised for different query patterns.

 ### BTREE (default)

-The standard index type.
-Good for exact matches and range queries.
+The B-tree is the workhorse of database indexing.
+It's good for exact matches, range queries, and sorting:

 ```typescript
 // Speeds up: WHERE email = 'x'